-Pre- or Corequisite: BTO116
+Pre- or Corequisite: CSE095, MAT095 or MAT099

 Aviation Management

 BTV160 Introduction to Aviation Business

 This course provides a general survey of the field of aviation.
 The course includes a historical overview of the development of aviation and an analysis of aviation's impact on economic and sociological affairs, both nationally and internationally.
 Students survey various aspects of the aviation business community including air carriers, manufacturers, private aircraft operators, government agencies and trade associations.
 Prerequisite: SSE103 or SSE104